Cerbersec/cerbersec.github.io/_posts/2020-07-02-basic-assembly.md

 ---
+layout: article
-title: Basic assembly
+title: Basic Assembly
-author: Cerbersec
-layout: post
+tags: assembly nasm
+date: 2020-07-02 08:00:00 +0100
+article_header:
+  type: cover
+  image:
+    src: /assets/images/banner-wide.png
 ---

 THIS POST IS A WORK IN PROGRESS

 In this post I'll go over writing a basic Hello World program in C, using MinGW to compile, assemble and link it.
-I'll be looking at the assembly, writing my own Hello World in NASM and using nasm and ld to assemble and link it.
+I'll be looking at the assembly, writing my own Hello World in NASM and using nasm and ld to assemble and link it.<!--more-->

-<h2>Writing "Hello World" in C</h2>
+## Writing "Hello World" in C

 ```
 # hello world.c